Integer

 Does PostgreSQL support unsigned integers?

 No. Unlike MySQL, PostgreSQL does not have unsigned integer types.
 All integer types are signed.
-If you need to store only non-negative values, use a CHECK constraint: CHECK (quantity >= 0).
+To enforce non-negative values, use a CHECK constraint: CHECK (quantity >= 0).